Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

         return cls()
 ```

+Since the behavior of this import is subject to change in the future (see [PEP 649](https://peps.python.org/pep-0649/),
+it is recommended to use a forward reference to solve this for now.

 At import time, the default behavior in Python is to read in all type hints and store them in `__annotations__` as their actual types.
 `from __future__ import annotations` changes this such that type hints don't get evaluated at runtime and are preserved as string literals in the `__annotations__` dictionary.
 There is no difference in behavior for the type checkers with using this import.
 Note that `from __future__ import annotations` must be imported at the top of the file before any other imports.

 It's also worth calling out that using this import also allows use of generic collection type hints like `dict` and `list` instead of `typing.Dict` and `typing.List`.

-More details about this import and its behavior can be found in [PEP 563](https://peps.python.org/pep-0563/)/[649](https://peps.python.org/pep-0649/).
+More details about this import and its behavior can be found in [PEP 563](https://peps.python.org/pep-0563/).
+Information
+about the PEP which may supersede this can be found in [PEP 649](https://peps.python.org/pep-0649/).

 ### Use type aliases to create readable names for types